sammyshear/new-site/README.md

 # New Site

-My new site built entirely on NextJS.
+My new site built on NextJS and the Cosmic CMS.